 Mohan Sundar / EV& Engineering

-In industries such as water treatment, oil and gas, chemical processing, power plants, and HVAC systems, pumps are essential for fluid transport.
-Understanding cavitation is therefore critical for engineers, technicians, and maintenance professionals.
-This article explains the causes of cavitation, how it affects pumps, and the methods used to prevent it.
+In industries such as water treatment, oil and gas, chemical processing, power generation, and HVAC systems, pumps play an essential role in moving fluids efficiently.
+Understanding cavitation is therefore not only important for design engineers but also for operators and maintenance teams who are responsible for ensuring the reliability of pumping systems.

 Why Pressure Drops Occur in Pipes – Complete Fluid Mechanics Explanation

-Cavitation is a phenomenon that occurs when the pressure of a liquid falls below its vapor pressure, causing the liquid to vaporize and form small vapor bubbles.
-These bubbles are carried along with the fluid flow.
-When they move into a region where the pressure increases again, they suddenly collapse or implode.
+Cavitation begins when the local pressure in a liquid falls below its vapor pressure.
+At this point, the liquid starts to vaporize, forming tiny vapor-filled cavities or bubbles.
+These bubbles are carried along with the fluid flow inside the pump.
+When they reach areas where the pressure is higher, they collapse violently.

-The collapse of these vapor bubbles produces extremely high localized pressure and temperature.
-This can generate shock waves that strike nearby surfaces such as pump impellers and casing walls.
-Over time, these repeated impacts lead to material erosion and damage.
+This collapse is not a simple disappearance of bubbles.
+It is a highly energetic process that produces localized high pressure and temperature.
+The implosion generates micro-jets and shock waves that strike nearby surfaces such as the pump impeller and casing.
+Over time, these repeated impacts lead to surface erosion, material fatigue, and eventual failure of components.

-Cavitation usually occurs in centrifugal pumps, especially near the impeller eye where pressure is lowest.
+Cavitation is most commonly observed in centrifugal pumps, especially near the impeller eye where the pressure is at its lowest due to the high velocity of incoming fluid.

 Failure Analysis of Mechanical Components – Causes, Types & Prevention Methods

-In a centrifugal pump, liquid enters through the suction pipe and flows toward the impeller eye.
-The impeller rotates and imparts energy to the fluid, increasing its velocity and pressure before it exits through the discharge pipe.
+In a centrifugal pump, liquid enters through the suction pipe and flows toward the center of the rotating impeller.
+As the impeller spins, it imparts kinetic energy to the fluid, increasing its velocity.
+This energy is then converted into pressure as the fluid moves outward toward the discharge side.

-However, if the pressure at the pump inlet drops below the vapor pressure of the liquid, vapor bubbles begin to form.
-These bubbles travel with the liquid through the pump.
+However, the region near the impeller eye experiences a drop in pressure due to the acceleration of the fluid.
+If this pressure falls below the vapor pressure of the liquid, vapor bubbles begin to form.
+These bubbles travel along with the fluid through the pump passages.

 Factor of Safety (FoS): How Much Is Enough in Mechanical Design?